penrose/penrose/packages/docs-site/docs/tutorial/functions.md

 ```
 u.text = Equation {
-  string : u.label /* will be autofilled by Penrose because we set AutoLabel All in .sub */
+  string : u.label /* will be autofilled by Penrose because we set AutoLabel All in .substance */
   fillColor : u.shape.strokeColor /* this way it changes accordingly when we change the arrow's color */
 }
 ```